-Contract assets, previously referred to as costs and estimated earnings in excess of billings on uncompleted contracts, are recorded when revenues are recognized in excess of amounts billed for fixed-price contracts as determined by the billing milestone schedule.
-Contract assets are transferred to accounts receivables when billing milestones have been met or we have an unconditional right to payment.
+Contract assets are recorded when revenues are recognized in excess of amounts billed for fixed-price contracts as determined by the billing milestone schedule.
+Contract assets are transferred to accounts receivables when billing milestones have been met, or we have an unconditional right to payment.

-Contract liabilities, previously referred to as billings in excess of costs and estimated earnings on uncompleted contracts, typically represent advance payments from contractual billing milestones and billings in excess of revenue recognized.
+Contract liabilities typically represent advance payments from contractual billing milestones and billings in excess of revenue recognized.
 It is unusual to have advanced milestone payments with a term greater than one year, which could represent a financing component on the contract.